karansnarula/Flutter-Cryptocurrency-Tracker-App/README.md

 # Cryptocurrency_tracker

-A new Flutter project.
+Minimalistic cryptocurrency price viewer from API courtesy of CoinGecko https://www.coingecko.com/en/api

 ## Getting Started

-Minimalistic cryptocurrency price viewer from API courtesy of CoinGecko https://www.coingecko.com/en/api

 A few resources to get you started if this is your first Flutter project: